Everything you need to know about Apple's iOS 12 Screen Time beta

 - Privacy

-It enables you (as what Apple calls the “family organiser” to control what features are shared and also enables you to set App Limits on your children’s devices remotely.
+It enables you (as what Apple calls the “family organizer” to control what features are shared and enables you to set App Limits on your children’s devices remotely.
 You will also be provided with weekly reports to show what your family is doing with their devices.

 It does this in the first instance by providing us with accurate information concerning our current use of our iOS devices.
 It then also provides us with the tools we need to actively choose to change those patterns.